 A number of her textile designs are part of Signature Prints Collection and have been used to theme three apartment buildings in Sydney, Hervey Bay and Port Douglas.
 The textiles are now being leveraged into a line of soft furnishings and carpets.

 Robyn has been commissioned to create 20 public art projects, many of which draw on her impressive and highly original graphic design skills.

 She was a leading project artist in the creation of Blacktown’s new Town Square.
-Her latest commission involved creating a façade work for the new Bungarribee Resource Hub for Urban Growth NSW.
+One of her commissions involved creating a façade work for the new Bungarribee Resource Hub for Urban Growth NSW.
 This project has allowed her to explore the use of new materials and techniques including working with metals.
 As with all her projects the capacity to work well with multidisciplinary teams including architects, engineers and landscape designers has been a strength of her work.

 Robyn's life has been filled with triumph and tragedy.

 After her father's death when she was almost five years old, she was moved to a foster home.
 Believing that she was only on holiday, the young Robyn spent hours waiting at the gate for her mother to return for her.

 For much of her childhood she lived in the Blue Mountains, west of Sydney.
 She left school at 13. was married at 17 years old and the mother of three children by the time she was 21.

 Having had very little contact with her birth family during this time, it was not until Robyn was 30 years old that she found out that her mother was of Darug and Darkinjung descent.
 This discovery helped Robyn to make sense of her life.
 She found inspiration in her Aboriginal roots.

 She survived horrendous abuse in her marriage and extreme violence in relationships.
 She counts her children and grandchildren as her greatest blessing.